eric-lindberg/enigma-emulator/README.md

 Dict object, some ints, and 5 deque objects representing the Rotors of the Enigma Machine.

 What we don't want to do is access all the Rotor Characters as if they are in a 2D array.
 We want to emulate the Rotation of the Rotors to simulate the mechanical function of the Enigma Machine.
-Writing the deques as Rotors, we can easily simulate their Rotation, which should simplify the index math of the original program.
+Writing the Rotors as deques, we can easily simulate their Rotation, which should simplify the index math of the original program.